CortoFUN/solana-token-trading-api/README.md

 - Why Corto: https://corto.fun/why-corto
 - Wallet generator: https://corto.fun/wallet/generate

+## Three auth surfaces to keep straight

+- Ordinary wallet execution uses X-API-Key for lightning and dedicated swap execution.
+- Agent wallet execution uses X-Agent-Execution-Key and requires X-Idempotency-Key on money-moving routes.
+- Agent wallet settings uses X-Settings-Key only for control-plane routes such as profile, balances, stats, history, and policy updates.

+Dedicated native SOL transfer is agent-only.
+It does not accept X-API-Key.

+If a team mixes these up, the UI feels more confusing than the backend really is.
+The public docs, Operations Builder, and AI Agents Wallet page are intentionally split along these three surfaces.

 ## Who these examples are for

 - teams validating a trading product or internal tool;